-- Provide an interface for creating families of related or dependent objects without specifying their concrete classes. - The Abstract Factory pattern is very similar to the Factory Method pattern. - Pone difference between the two is that with the Abstract Factory pattern, a class delegates the responsibility of object instantiation to another object via composition whereas the Factory Method pattern uses inheritance and relies on a subclass to handle the desired object instantiation. - Actually, the delegated object frequently uses factory methods to perform the instantiation!
+- Provide an interface for creating families of related or dependent objects without specifying their concrete classes. - ▶ Abstract Factory pattern vs Factory Method pattern. - With the Abstract Factory pattern, a class delegates the responsibility of object instantiation to another object via composition whereas the Factory Method pattern uses inheritance and relies on a subclass to handle the desired object instantiation. - Actually, the delegated object frequently uses factory methods to perform the instantiation!